 Utah Is Turning Our National Parks Into Tourist Traps

 Here’s the most outrageous part: Utah is cashing in big time on the national parks—but the state is notorious for voting against funding for parks.
 Basically, Utah is turning our national parks into tourist traps.

-Meanwhile, the advertising team that brought the world the “Mighty Five” has been hard at work on their next crusade.
-They’re unveiling a campaign promoting lesser known parks, monuments, and byways, apparently in an effort to leave no red rock unturned.
+Meanwhile, the advertising team that brought the world the “Mighty Five” is working on their next crusade.
+They’re unveiling a campaign promoting lesser-known parks, monuments, and byways, apparently in an effort to leave no red rock unturned.

 I cringe at the thought of hordes of tourists and tour buses careening along narrow Highway 12 and descending on Calf Creek and other remote places that are even less prepared for huge numbers of visitors.
 And yes, Snow Canyon is on the target list.